dagz55/trigo-lite/README.md

   - Configuration for default map zoom and center coordinates.
   - Toggle for heatmap visibility on the dispatch map.
   - Adjustable intervals for mock data simulation (new rides, trider updates, AI insights).
-  - Configuration for global convenience fee (PIN-protected for demo) and per-TODA base fares.
+  - Configuration for global convenience fee (PIN-protected for demo) and per-TODA base fares (if not set on TODA Management page).
 - **TODA Zones Management (`/dispatcher/toda-management`):**
   - Dedicated page to configure the fare matrix.
   - Set global default base fare and per KM charge.
-  - Override base fares for specific TODA zones.
+  - Modal-based editing to override base fares for specific TODA zones.
+  - Search functionality for TODA zones when configuring fares.
   - Placeholders for future TODA/Trider/Passenger CRUD operations.
 - **Authentication:** (Currently Removed)
   - Authentication was previously handled by Clerk but has been removed for streamlined testing.